Francisco Thiago Cavalcanti & um cavalo disse mamãe

 - 1H20 MIN

-Eight people embark on a long journey on foot.
-We don’t know where they came from or where they’re going.
-They travel to escape a foretold catastrophe.
-In this resilient, stubborn, and circular walking, they open space for imagination and enchantment—like a decaying circus with melancholic yet hopeful performers.
+Eight people resist and survive in a collapsing, violent world.
+As they embark on a long journey on foot, they make room for imagination and enchantment — like a decaying circus with melancholic yet hopeful performers.
 And they sing.

-They sing to ward off misfortune, to ease the weight.
-They sing because the cicadas sing.
-They sing as Gal Costa once did on Cantar, her 1974 album released in the darkest days of Brazil’s military dictatorship.
-A singing that is a cry for freedom, in times of war, religious intolerance, and violence — when societies and their States rehearse the return of authoritarian policies, of silencing and death.
-They sing as an act of resistance.
-They sing even if the circus loses its canvas, even if the sea floods the cities, even if humanity forgets how to love.
+They sing to ward off pain, to find relief.
+They sing like Gal Costa on Cantar, her 1974 album released at the height of Brazil’s military dictatorship.
+They sing for freedom — in times of war, intolerance, and violence, when societies and their States revert to authoritarian politics, silencing and death.
+They sing even if the circus loses its tent, if the sea floods the cities, if humanity forgets how to love.

-According to Greek mythology, on the star Tau Ceti — in the constellation of the whale, twelve light-years from Earth — there is a miraculous remedy capable of healing humans from sadness.
+According to Greek mythology, on the star Tau Ceti — in the constellation of the whale, twelve light-years from Earth — there is a remedy for sadness.
 Maybe that’s where they’re headed.

 Credits

-Creation, performance and direction Francisco Thiago Cavalcanti Co-creation and performance Bárbara Cordeiro, Francisca Pinto, Mayara Baptista, Piero Ramella, Sara Paternesi, Clarissa Rêgo, and Yaw Tembe Assistant direction Francisca Pinto Original music Yaw Tembe Lighting design and technical direction matéria leve [Created by Ska Batista and Josefa Pereira; Development and mentorship by Leticia Skrycky; Writing on the lighting project by Naiana Padial] Documentation and social media Walesca Timmen Photographs Walesca Timmen and Sara Giraldo Executive production Sinara Suzin (Alkantara) Production Alkantara and Culturgest Co-production Alkantara and TMP – Teatro Municipal do Porto Creation support OPART, E.P.E. / Estúdios Victor Córdon Co-production residency O Espaço do Tempo Support Fundação Calouste Gulbenkian, Goethe-Institut – Culture Moves Europe, La Caldera, Companhia Instável, PAF (Performing Arts Forum), Forum Dança, Centro Cultural da Malaposta, Ilê do Mestre Peixinho, and N’goma Capoeira Angola
+Created, performed and directed by Francisco Thiago Cavalcanti Co-created and performed by Bárbara Cordeiro, Clarissa Rêgo, Francisca Pinto, Mayara Baptista, Sara Paternesi and Yaw Tembe Assistant director Francisca Pinto Collaboration Piero Ramella Original music Yaw Tembe and Mayara Baptista Vocal advisor Laya External eye Ntando Cele Produced by Alkantara, Culturgest Co-produced by Alkantara, TMP - Teatro Municipal do Porto Light desgin and technical direction Ska Batista e Josefa Pereira (matéria leve) (criação); Leticia Skrycky (acompanhamento e mentoria) Naiana Padial (escrita sobre o projeto lumínico) Documentation and social media Walesca Timmen Pictures Walesca Timmen and Sara Giraldo Executive producer Sinara Suzin (Alkantara) Creation supported OPART, E.P.E. /Estúdios Victor Córdon Co-production residency O Espaço do Tempo Supported by Fundação Calouste Gulbenkian, Goethe Institut - Culture Moves Europe, La Caldera, Companhia Instável, PAF (Performing Arts Forum), Forum Dança, Centro Cultural da Malaposta, Ilê do Mestre Peixinho, N´goma Capoeira Angola, Central Elétrica

 Francisco Thiago Cavalcanti (1984) is a Brazilian artist working in dance, theater, and performance.
 He holds a bachelor's degree in Dance, a master’s degree in Education, and is pursuing a PhD in Modern Literatures and Cultures.
 Queer, non-white, and neurodiverse, he began his artistic journey at the age of 9.
 He is the founder and artistic director of the independent, multidisciplinary, and transboundary collective “um cavalo disse mamãe”, based in Lisbon.
 Living between Portugal and Brazil, his research focuses, among other topics, on non-human animal...